helena-project/storm.rs/README.md

 For Windows and other operating systems, download site is [here](https://launchpad.net/gcc-arm-embedded/+download).
+Building apps requires that you use version 4.9-2014q4 or newer.

 Alternatively, if you would like simulator mode in `arm-none-eabi-gdb`, you can use the build scripts in the `tools` directory, in this order: